raspiblitz/raspiblitz/FAQ.md

 1. Contribute your changes back to the main project as pull requests so that they become part of the next update - the next SD card release.

-2. Make your changes so that they survive an SD card update easily - put all your scripts and extra data onto the HDD AND document for yourself how to activate them again after an update.
+2. Make your changes so that they survive an SD card update easily - put all your scripts and extra data onto the HDD AND document for yourself how to activate them again after an update .. maybe even write a small shell script (stored on your HDD) that installes & configs all your additional packages, software and scripts.

-BTW there is a beneficial side effect when updating with a new SD card: You also get rid of any malware or system bloat that happened in the past.
-You start with a fresh system :)
+*BTW there is a beneficial side effect when updating with a new SD card: You also get rid of any malware or system bloat that happened in the past.
+You start with a fresh system :)*

 ## I have the full blockchain on another computer.
 How do I copy it to the RaspiBlitz?